How to Scan an .exe File for Viruses to Check If It’s Safe

 5. VirusTotal will check the file with lots of antivirus tools and show you a report.Scan exe file for virus online

-Remember, no antivirus catches everything, and VirusTotal is the same.
-But, it uses many tools to up its chances of finding bad stuff.
+Know that no antivirus can 100% catch everything, and VirusTotal is the same.
+But, it uses many tools to bring up its chances of finding bad stuff.

 Related resource: How to limit CPU usage of a process in Windows 11